Axway/api-builder-docs/content/en/docs/guide_openapi/response_handling.md

 #### Content-type header

 The `content-type` header describes the response **Body**, if one is provided.
-You do not have to specify a `content-type` header in the HTTP response **Headers** as {{% variables/apibuilder_prod_name %}} will automatically pick and appropriate HTTP response `content-type` header, if the type of response **Body** set from the flow is unambiguous with respect to the defined [OpenAPI response](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#responseObject).
+You may not have to specify a content-type header in the HTTP response Headers as API Builder can automatically pick an appropriate HTTP response content-type header.

+ if the type of response **Body** set from the flow is ambiguous with respect to the defined [OpenAPI response](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#responseObject), you will have to specify a `content-type` header in the HTTP response **Headers**.

 * If your flow explicitly sets a `content-type` header in **Headers**, it will be used.
+* If your flow does not set a response **Body** then a `content-type` header will not be set.
 * If there is only one [OpenAPI response content media type](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#mediaTypeObject), then that will be used as the `content-type` header.
-* If exactly one of the documented [OpenAPI response content media type](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#mediaTypeObject) are a JSON (e.g. `application/json`), then that will be used as the `content-type` header.
+* If exactly one of the documented [OpenAPI response content media types](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#mediaTypeObject) is JSON (e.g. `application/json`), and the flow sets a valid **Body** _other_ than `string` or `Buffer`, then that media type will be used as the `content-type` header.
+[The response **Body** will also be encoded as JSON](#body).

 All other cases will result in a [`500 Internal Server Error`](#internal-server-error-500) since the expected value is ambiguous, and you should ensure that an appropriate `content-type` header is set from your flow.